Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/scalars.rst

 - ``release_channel_collection``: This can be either ``opt-in`` (default) or ``opt-out``.
 With the former the scalar is submitted by default on pre-release channels, unless the user has opted out.
 With the latter the scalar is submitted by default on release and pre-release channels, unless the user has opted out.
 - ``keyed``: A boolean that determines whether this is a keyed scalar.
 It defaults to ``false``.
 - ``keys``: A string list.
 Only valid for *keyed scalars*.
-Defines a case insensititve list of allowed keys that can be used for this scalar.
+Defines a case insensitive list of allowed keys that can be used for this scalar.
 The list is limited to 100 keys with a maximum length of 72 characters each.
 When using a key that is not in the list, an error is returned.
 - ``record_into_store``: A list of stores this scalar should be recorded into.
 It defaults to ``[main]``.
 - ``operating_systems``: This field restricts recording to certain operating systems only.
 Use that in-place of previous ``cpp_guards`` to avoid inclusion on not-specified operating systems.
 It defaults to ``all``.
 Currently supported values are: